Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-36.md

 ### Success End Condition

-A report is available.
+A report the population of the world is available.

-### Failed End Condition

-No report is produced.

 ### Primary Actor